Twitter's lawsuit against Elon Musk will go to trial in October

 The question of how many accounts are not real people "is emphatically and plainly not in front of the court," Savitt said, because it is not part of the agreement Musk signed.
 He called it "an invented issue" intended to "obfuscate and delay."

-Rossman countered that Twitter's user numbers are the key issue at stake, and that the court should give Musk's team time to dig in.
+Rossman countered that Twitter's user numbers are the key issue at stake in the dispute, and that the court should give Musk's team time to dig in.

 He accused Twitter of trying to "shroud in secrecy" its spam estimates in order to railroad Musk into completing the deal.